TheThingsIndustries/lorawan-stack-docs/doc/content/reference/packet-broker/configure/routing-policies.md

 ```

 {{< note >}}
-This shows only the Home Networks that have indicated to be visible to other networks.
-If you are using {{% tts %}} Cloud or Dedicated cloud, contact support to change if your network is listed or not.
+This shows only the Home Networks that have been set to be visible to other networks.
+If you are using {{% tts %}} Cloud or Dedicated Cloud, [contact The Things Industries support](mailto:support@thethingsindustries.com) to set your network to be listed or not.
 If you are using {{% tts %}} Open Source or Enterprise, see [Configuration]({{< relref "/reference/configuration/packet-broker-agent" >}}).
 {{< /note >}}

 <details><summary>Example output</summary>